Sebastián Pol

-Marcos Sebastián Pol Gutiérrez (/es/, born 15 March 1988) is an Argentine naturalized Chilean footballer who plays as a striker for Deportes Rengo.
+Marcos Sebastián Pol Gutiérrez (/es/; born 15 March 1988) is an Argentine naturalized Chilean former footballer who played as a striker.

 Career

 Born in Tunuyán, Pol began playing football in San Lorenzo's youth ranks, and made his professional debut with Costa Rican Primera side Cartaginés in 2006.
 In August 2007, after an impressive season in Costa Rica, he joined Dacia Mioveni, in where he had a poor spell, and then he arrived to Bolivia, playing at Guabirá and Real Potosí.
 In 2012, Pol signed for Chilean powerhouse Cobreloa.
 Next, he moved to Primera División club Santiago Wanderers.

-In February 2024, he returned to his country of birth and joined San Martín de Mendoza in the Torneo Federal A. In the second half of the same year, he returned to Chile and signed with Deportes Rengo in the Segunda División Profesional.
+In February 2024, he returned to his country of birth and joined San Martín de Mendoza in the Torneo Federal A. In the second half of the same year, he returned to Chile and signed with Deportes Rengo in the Segunda División Profesional, his last club.

 Personal life

-In 2019, he naturalized Chilean by residence.
+In 2019, Pol naturalized Chilean by residence.

+Post-retirement

+Following his retirement, Pol settled in Mendoza, Argentina and graduated as a sport manager.